Skip to main content

 Explore Treatment Options: Unlocking Your Knee

-• Physical Therapy: Once the initial pain subsides, a personalized physical therapy plan becomes essential.
+• Physical Therapy: Once the initial pain subsides, a personalized becomes essential.
 A skilled therapist will guide you through ‘motion-preserving’ exercises, like heel slides and seated marching, which help maintain joint activity without triggering further locking.
 This supportive approach not only aids in regaining movement but also strengthens the muscles surrounding your knee, fostering a sense of empowerment.

 The central node represents the main topic of locked knee treatments.
 Each branch shows a different treatment option, and the sub-branches provide additional details about each method.
 Follow the branches to explore how each treatment can help you regain mobility.